-Croatia is a Central European and Mediterranean country, bordering Slovenia in the west, Hungary in the north, Serbia in the east and Bosnia and Herzegovina in the south; the country also has a long maritime border with Italy in the Adriatic Sea.
+Croatia is a Central European and Mediterranean country, bordering Slovenia to the west, Hungary to the north, Serbia to the east and Bosnia and Herzegovina to the south; the country also has a long maritime border with Italy in the Adriatic Sea.
 These borders total 2,028 km altogether.

 Croatia has an unusual shape (similar to a croissant!) that is unlike any other country in the world.
 This unusual shape is as a result of five centuries of expansion by the Ottoman (Turkish) empire towards Central Europe.
-(Having said this, the Turks never actually conquered Croatia although did control some of Croatia’s neighbours such as Serbia and Bosnia and Hercegovina.)
+(Although having said this, the Turks never actually conquered Croatia although did control some of Croatia’s neighbours such as Serbia and Bosnia and Hercegovina.)
 If you’re interested, we have more on Croatia’s past on our history of Croatia page.

 Croatia covers a land area of 56,691 square kilometres and has a population of 3.88 million people (2021 census – quite a fall from 4.29 million people (2011 census).
 Almost 90% of the population is Croat (the majority of whom are Roman Catholics) and there are also Serbian, Bosnian, Hungarian and Italian minorities.

 Croatian is the official language, which is written in the Latin script.
 The Croatian alphabet has 30 letters – all the letters of the English language, minus the q, w, x, and y but with the addition of č, ć, dž, đ, lj, nj, š and ž.
 See our Croatian for Travellers section for a more detailed guide and an introduction to the Croatian language!

 The climate is Mediterranean along the Adriatic coast, meaning warm dry summers and mild winters, with 2,600 hours of sunlight on average yearly – it is one of the sunniest coastlines in Europe!
 The interior of the country has a continental climate with hot summers and cold, snowy winters.